 - Keep Your Dog On A Leash: Leashes are required on most trails.
 It’s good practice anyway in a completely new environment.
 Even if your dog is a well-trained pro.
-Your elopement day isn’t where we want to challenge that!
-Tip: tie leash to your waist belt on your back to free up your hands to hold other items like bouquet, dress, etc
+Your elopement day isn’t where I want to challenge that!
+Tip: tie their leash to your waist belt on your back to free up your hands to hold other items like bouquet, dress, etc

 - Bring A Dog Pack: Make your dog carry their stuff!
-Not only is this less weight for you, it also helps you stay organized and remember to bring everything.
+Not only is this less weight for you, but it also helps you stay organized and remember to bring everything.

 - Bring Dog Poop Bags: Always make sure to have plenty of dog poop bags to clean up and pack out their waste.